-Before jumping into a mobile-only campaign – it’s important to review your data to validate this approach.
-Here are three important data points to review before setting your campaigns live:
+Before jumping into a mobile-oriented campaign – it’s important to review your data to validate this approach.
+Here are 8 important data points to review before setting your campaigns live.

 If the data above points to potential wins for your product or business, now it’s time to build out your mobile-only campaigns.
 Mobile traffic intent can differ substantially from desktop traffic, and optimising UX needs for mobile customers requires a different approach.